Killing of JonBenét Ramsey: Family-member theory

 Burke, who was nine years old at the time of JonBenét's death, was interviewed by investigators at least three times.
-The first two interviews did not raise any concerns about him.
+The interviews did not raise any concerns.
 A review by a child psychologist stated that it appeared that the Ramseys had "healthy, caring family relationships".
-In 1998, Boulder Police Chief Mark Beckner said during an interview with a news reporter that Burke Ramsey was not involved in the killing of his sister.
-In May 1999, the Boulder County District Attorney's office reiterated that Burke Ramsey was not a suspect.
+In 1998, Boulder Police Chief Mark Beckner said during an interview with a news reporter that Burke was not involved in the killing of his sister.
+In May 1999, the Boulder County District Attorney's office reiterated that Burke was not a suspect.
 The investigators had never considered him a suspect.

 The Ramseys offered a $100,000 reward in a newspaper ad dated April 27, 1997.
 Three days later, more than four months after the body of their daughter was found, they submitted for the first time to separate formal interviews at the Boulder County Justice Center.

 In 1999, Colorado Governor Bill Owens spoke out, telling the Ramsey couple to "quit hiding behind their attorneys, quit hiding behind their PR firm".

 A Colorado grand jury voted in 1999 to indict the parents.
 The indictment cited "two counts each of child abuse" and said the parents "did unlawfully, knowingly, recklessly and feloniously permit a child to be unreasonably placed in a situation that posed a threat of injury to the child's life or health, which resulted in the death of JonBenét Ramsey, a child under the age of sixteen."

 Among the experts who testified in the case were DNA specialist Barry Scheck and forensic expert Henry Lee.
-On October 13, 1999, Alex Hunter, who was the district attorney at the time, refused to sign the indictment, saying that the evidence was insufficient for prosecution.
+On October 13, 1999, district attorney Alex Hunter refused to sign the indictment, saying that the evidence was insufficient for prosecution.
 The public thought that the grand jury investigation had been inconclusive.
 In 2002, the statute of limitations on the grand jury's charges expired.

 The grand jury's vote to indict was not revealed publicly until October 25, 2013, when previously sealed court documents were released.

 The Case of: JonBenét Ramsey, a show broadcast on CBS on September 18 and 19, 2016, used a group of experts to evaluate the evidence.
 The group theorized that Burke hit his sister in the head with a heavy object (possibly a flashlight) after she stole a piece of pineapple from his bowl, perhaps not intending to kill her.
-They suggested that the ransom letter was an attempt to cover up the circumstances of JonBenet's death.
+They suggested that the ransom letter was an attempt to cover up the circumstances of JonBenét's death.
 On behalf of Burke Ramsey, his counsel filed defamation lawsuits against CBS, the producers of the program, and several of its participants, based on many of its claims.